starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 #### Failed to decompress file/corrupted block detected error
 - Some Penguins have had this error when using BTRFS.
-- Disable CoW on the game's LIVE dir with `chattr +C ./LIVE`, then redownload or copy in a fresh data.p4k.
+- Easy way: Disable CoW on the game's LIVE dir with `chattr +C ./LIVE`, then redownload or copy in a fresh data.p4k.
+- Less easy: Disable CoW only on the data.p4k file.
+This can only be done on an empty file.
 - Alternatively, try mounting with the `compress` option instead of `compress-force`.
 - If that doesn't work, switching to ext4 is an option.